 The Principality’s Michelin-starred restaurants provide some of the best things to do in Monaco at night.
 The Blue Bay at the Monte-Carlo Bay Hotel & Resort has one Michelin star at present, and it is a great place to enjoy effervescently luxurious service as you watch the chefs at work in their open kitchen.
 Chef Marcel Ravin works wonders by marrying together the flavors of the Cote d’Azur and Caribbean in remarkable creations such as his signature egg, cassava, truffle and passionfruit dish.
 If it is starlit evenings looking out over the Mediterranean coastline and its Rocher that you want, then head to the refined, singly Michelin-starred Vistamar.
 It is located in the luxurious Hôtel Hermitage Monte-Carlo – one of the Principality’s best hotels – and its terraces are counted among Monaco’s most renowned.
 Sharing platters, seafood and garden veg are all served up for your delectation and delight.
 Another one of the great things to do in Monaco at night is the ultimate gourmet experience of dinner at the Hôtel de Paris Monte-Carlo’s Louis XV – Alain Ducasse.
 This restaurant was the first ever to receive a third Michelin star in 1990, and it hasn’t deviated from that path since.
 This is a unique and prestigious destination for haute-couture cuisine.

 Of all the things to do in Monaco at night, the casinos are arguably the most legendary.
 Gambling and the Principality go hand in hand in popular legend, and the gaming tables are an undeniable draw.
 Step into the city state’s iconic Monte Carlo Casino for a taste of James Bond’s own lifestyle among all the glitz and glamor of a Belle Epoque décor.
-You will also be thrilled to see the huge array of slot machines at the gambler’s paradise, the Casino Café de Paris, or get a slice of Las Vegas glitz at the Sun Casino.
+You will also be thrilled to see the huge array of slot machines at the gambler’s paradise, the Casino Café de Paris.

 Tourists usually find that, once they have spent a night in Monaco, they don’t want to leave, so extend your Monegasque adventure to include a day trip, a weekend or even a whole week in the second smallest country in the world!